 Combine garden fresh pesto with chicken to make this deliciously simple yet flavorful soup in the Instant Pot or on the stove top!

-While I’m not looking forward to that… I am looking forward to all the greens that come with gardening through the spring and into summer – spinach, basil, cilantro, parsley, the list goes on.
-While some of those are things we can get here all year long in Arizona, it seems as if they become even more prosperous during the late spring/early summer.
+You name it – it’s growing!
+Spinach, basil, cilantro, parsley, the list goes on.
+While some of those are things we can get here all year long in Arizona, it seems as if they become during this time of the year.

 Even better?
 If you don’t have the time to make pesto, just buy some prepared pesto and call it a day.
 It doesn’t need to be complicated!

 Season with a bit more salt and keep that pesto in canning jars to use on pasta, as a dip, or in this soup for the rest of the week.
 It really is a good way to use up a ton of greens!

 Preparing soup with pesto might sound off the wall, but it’s a delicious soup that can be doctored up to reflect the loves and likes of your family.
 For this particular recipe, we threw two [thawed] chicken breasts and a half cup of water in our Instant Pot for 15 minutes.